Splode/dotfiles/README.md

 # My Dotfiles

-My dotfiles for Unix.
+My dotfiles for Linux.
 That's it.